 group in mind as representative of the Goolis.

 from the menagerie list at the beginning of this article.
 Perhaps the reader

 can recall another species I have missed.
-As I said before, the legs and tails, creating the
+As I said before, the legs and

-as holy, like the cows in India, or other animals in ancient Egypt.
+but are worshipped as holy, like the cows in India, or other animals in

-people, the main problem being how does a rational person handle
+and foolish people, the main problem being how does a rational person handle

 themselves in front of the Goolian type?
-I suppose when faced with such a dilemma,
+I suppose when faced with such

-wisdom.
+amount of wisdom.
 That such an ambiguous answer should be found in a book

 that many deluded Goolians believe never contradicts itself, is a lasting